bredelings/BAli-Phy/TODO/Stack.md

 FinishReductionResult
 Cleanup
 ```

+This list describes logical frame roles, not necessarily C++ classes.
+An
+initial implementation might represent several roles as states of one fixed
+frame struct.
+A later implementation might split them into a variant or into
+headers with variable-size payloads.
+The representation choice should not
+change the semantic invariants about result delivery, active-register lifetime,
+temporary roots, or GC tracing.

 `EnterReg` evaluates one register under an `EvalRequest`.
 A child frame must
 return an `EvalResult` to exactly the parent continuation that requested the